2008 Mumbai attacks: Chhatrapati Shivaji Maharaj Terminus

 The Chhatrapati Shivaji Maharaj Terminus (CSMT) was attacked by two gunmen, Ismail Khan and Ajmal Kasab.
 Kasab was later caught alive by the police and identified by eyewitnesses.
-The attacks began around 21:30 when the two men entered the passenger hall and opened fire using AK-47 rifles.
+The attacks began around 21:30, when the two men entered the passenger hall and opened fire with AK-47 assault rifles.
 The attackers killed 58 people and injured 104 others, their assault ending at about 22:45.
 Security forces and emergency services arrived shortly afterwards.
-Announcements by a railway announcer, Vishnu Dattaram Zende, alerted passengers to leave the station and saved many lives.
+Announcements by a railway announcer, Vishnu Dattaram Zende, alerted passengers to leave the station, which saved many lives.
 The two gunmen fled the scene and fired at pedestrians and police officers in the streets, killing eight police officers.
 The attackers passed a police station.
 Knowing that they were outgunned against the heavily armed terrorists, the police officers at the station, instead of confronting the terrorists, decided to switch off the lights and secure the gates.

 The attackers then headed towards Cama Hospital with intent to kill patients, but the hospital staff locked all of the patient wards.
-A team of the Mumbai Anti-Terrorist Squad led by police chief Hemant Karkare searched the Chhatrapati Shivaji Terminus and then left in pursuit of Kasab and Khan.
-Kasab and Khan opened fire on the vehicle in a lane next to the hospital, and received return fire in response.
-Karkare, Vijay Salaskar, Ashok Kamte and three of their officers were killed.
+A team of the Mumbai Anti-Terrorist Squad, led by Police Chief Hemant Karkare, searched the Chhatrapati Shivaji Terminus and then left in pursuit of Kasab and Khan.
+Kasab and Khan opened fire on the vehicle in a lane next to the hospital and received return fire in response.
+Karkare, Vijay Salaskar, Ashok Kamte, and three of their officers were killed.
 The only survivor, Constable Arun Jadhav, was severely wounded.
 Kasab and Khan seized the police vehicle but later abandoned it and seized a passenger car instead.
 They then ran into a police roadblock, which had been set up after Jadhav radioed for help.
 A gun battle then ensued in which Khan was killed and Kasab was wounded.
 After a physical struggle, Kasab was arrested.
 A police officer, Tukaram Omble, was also killed when he tried to disarm Kasab by wrestling his weapon away from him.

 Leopold Cafe

 The Leopold Cafe, a popular restaurant and bar on Colaba Causeway in South Mumbai, was one of the first sites to be attacked.
-Two attackers, Shoaib alias Soheb and Nazir alias Abu Umer, opened fire on the cafe on the evening of 26 November between 21:30 and 21:48, killing 10 people (including some foreigners) and injuring many more.
+Two attackers, Shoaib alias Soheb and Nazir alias Abu Umer, opened fire on the cafe on the evening of 26 November between 21:30 and 21:48, killing 10 people (including some international visitors) and injuring many more.

 Bomb blasts in taxis

-There were two explosions in taxis caused by timer bombs.
+Two explosions happened in taxis caused by time bombs.
 The first one occurred at 22:40 at Vile Parle, killing the driver and a passenger.
 The second explosion took place at Wadi Bunder between 22:20 and 22:25.
-Three people, including the driver of the taxi were killed, and about 15 others were injured.
+Three people, including the driver of the taxi, were killed, and about 15 others were injured.